maverick245-ai/Management-System/statement.md

 •	Status Update (update_order_status): Allows staff to change the status of any active order (e.g., PENDING $\rightarrow$ PREPARING $\rightarrow$ COMPLETE) based on kitchen progress.
 3. Billing and Closure
 •	Bill Calculation (calculate_and_close_bill):
-o	Calculates the subtotal by aggregating costs from all items and quantities in the order. o	Applies a fixed 8% tax rate ($T=0.08$) to the subtotal. o	Calculates the Final Amount Due ($FAD = \text{Subtotal} + (\text{Subtotal} \times T)$). o	Generates a formatted, detailed receipt showing individual item costs, subtotal, tax, and final amount.
+1. Calculates the subtotal by aggregating costs from all items and quantities in the order.
+2. Applies a fixed 8% tax rate ($T=0.08$) to the subtotal.
+3. Calculates the Final Amount Due ($FAD = \text{Subtotal} + (\text{Subtotal} \times T)$).
+4. Generates a formatted, detailed receipt showing individual item costs, subtotal, tax, and final amount.
 •	Order Archival: Upon billing, the Order object is removed from the active_orders list, simulating archival and freeing the table.